siliconion/LightningTalks/README.md

-# Lightening Talks Demos
+# Lightning Talks Demos

-This repo includes all the demo code for my lightening talks.
+This repo includes all the demo code for my lightning talks.

 Each folder includes one topic.